garyd203/graphql-guide/README.md

 ### General hints
 * Use the graph structure
+* Schema design makes or breaks your API.
+You should be manually designing your schema and actively managing it on an ongoing basis.
+Schema-first server tools are the best way to achieve this (ie. define the GraphQL schema manually as the first step).

 ## About Me
 I have been a professional ("paid") software developer for about 2 decades now.
 I have created and maintained general-purpose GraphQL API's in production.